 3. It is compulsory for the authors to ensure that no material submitted as part of a manuscript infringes existing copyrights, or the rights of a third party.

 4. The copyrights of all papers published in this journal are retained by the respective authors as per the 'Creative Commons Attribution License' (http://creativecommons.org/licenses/by/3.0/).
-The author(s) should be the sole author(s) of the article and should have full authority to enter into agreement and in granting rights to SCIENCEDOMAIN international, which are not in breach of any other obligation.
+The author(s) should be the sole author(s) of the article and should have full authority to enter into agreement and in granting rights (if any) to SCIENCEDOMAIN international, which are not in breach of any other obligation.
 The author(s) should ensure the integrity of the paper and related works.
 Authors should mandatorily ensure that submission of manuscript to SCIENCEDOMAIN international would result into no breach of contract or of confidence or of commitment given to secrecy.

 5. If a submitted study replicates or is very similar to previous work, authors must provide a sound scientific rationale for the submitted work and clearly reference and discuss the existing literature.
 Submissions that replicate or are derivative of existing work will likely be rejected if authors do not provide adequate justification.